CaesarCardona/Task-Todo/readme.md

 ## 📋 Schedule Manager

-A simple Go + SQLite3 backend with a lightweight HTML/CSS frontend.
+A minimalist web app powered by Go + SQLite3 backend with a lightweight HTML/CSS frontend.

 <p align="center">